 More fun, less … sorry – fewer – rules for National Punctuation Day

 Let’s face it, no one wants another lecture on colons and comma splices.
-We’d rather spend the day playing with words.
-Which is why our tiny contribution to National Punctuation Day is a round of punctuation one-liners.
+I’d rather spend the day playing with words.
+Which is why my tiny contribution to National Punctuation Day is a round of punctuation one-liners.
 Oh yes, and another smug pop at the grocer’s / souvenir seller’s apostrophe.

 An ellipsis walked into a crowded bar.
 "If you don't make room for me," it said, "I'll take you out."